 Adminer is a user interface for manipulating your database.
-It is very similar to phpMyAdmin but has a much reduced footprint and is thus snappier to work with.
+It is similar to phpMyAdmin but has a reduced footprint and is snappier to work with.
 For documentation see the Adminer website.

 You can access Database manager in three ways.

-15001on your site’s IP (which you can find on the site details page)
+15100on your site’s IP (which you can find on the Site info page)

 Clicking on any table name in the sidebar will take you to the structure view of that table.
 You can see each field and the type of data it holds.

-If you’d like to manipulate your database via console you can do that.
+If you’d like to manipulate your database via the terminal/command line, you can do that.

-You can find these infos on the site details page.
+You can find this information on the Site info page.

 Enter the database directly from the host OS: